Sunak told to ‘get on with it’ and call election amid rumours of summer vote

 Cabinet ministers are being summoned to Downing Street for a meeting later on Wednesday, after the usual Tuesday slot was delayed by the Prime Minister’s trip to Austria.

-If Mr Sunak were to call an election afterwards, a six-week campaign would lead to a July 4 polling day.
+If Mr Sunak were to call an election afterwards, a six-week campaign could mean a July 4 polling day.

+The Prime Minister would need to ask permission from the King to dissolve Parliament.

+If granted, dissolution would be timed to allow for the vote to happen on Mr Sunak’s preferred date.

+Polling day takes place 25 working days after dissolution, with bank holidays not counted, and is by convention held on a Thursday.

+At the point of dissolution, every seat in the Commons would become vacant and Government would enter a pre-election period during which its activity would be restricted.

-He could however also name a date for later in the year instead, with the latest possible option being January 28 2025.
+Mr Sunak could instead on Wednesday name a date for later in the year, with the latest possible option being January 28 2025.